 - If you believe you have a hardware issue one of the first steps is to carefully take out the affected module / piece of hardware, clean it and put it back making sure all connections are tight.

-- If you determined it's really a hardware issue, you didn't let your phone drop on the floor or into water and your 2 year warranty is not over (1 year for batteries) contact support to get a replacement phone/module.
+- If you determined it's really a hardware issue, you didn't let your phone drop on the floor or into water and your 2 year warranty is not over (1 year for batteries) contact support to get a replacement phone/module for free.
 If it's not covered by warranty go check the spare parts shop.

 If you have the required knowledge/skills you can debug using e.g. MTK engineer mode, ADB, apps like aLogCat, ...
 This info can help other users and developers to provide you with better workarounds and solutions to your specific issue.